PythonPerfect/PythonPerfect/README.md

 This application has been constructed using the python Flask micro-framework MVC.
 In terms of the Model View Controller Architecture, in our application, the model is represented by the SQLite database and SQLAlchemy, the View is represented by the server-side rendering template of jinja2 which assembles the HTML static content based on the request and the Controller is represented by the Python Flask library.

 ## App Launching
-To laucnh the application on your personal device it is reccommended that you use a virrual environment
+To laucnh the application on your personal device it is recommended that you use a virtual environment.
+Python and virtualenv will need to be installed on your system.
+A detailed guide is provided below:

-##Features
-...
-## App Launching
+## Linux OS
 #### Install Virtual Environment
 ```shell
 $ pip3 install virtualenv